theochem/horton/doc/user_hamiltonian_io.rst

 The FCIDUMP format is useful when exchanging Hamiltonians with different codes.
 Unlike the internal format, there are some restrictions:

-1. The one-body terms must all be added into a single operator.
+1. The one-body operators (usually kinetic energy and nuclear attraction) must all be added into a single two-index object.
 2. The integrals can only be stored in a restricted (MO) basis set, i.e. using different basis sets for the alpha and beta orbitals is not possible.
 3. The two-electron integrals must be stored as a ``DenseFourIndex`` object, so